Although our main objective at BonkerZ Comedy Clubs is to make u laugh, we also realize that not everything is funny and/or should be made fun of.

 2. Animal Cruelty (another perspective)

 FYI: 3 Billion animals are slaughtered every year worldwide for meat.
 According to Ken Cook, president of the environmental working group(USA), he says and I quote” 70% of land for agriculture is being used for meat production, almost 1/3 of the entire surface area.
-That many acres producing pork, lamb. beef and chicken is completely unsustainable, If you assume the world population will grow to 9 billion people by 2050, there isn’t enough land, water and capacity for the earth’s atmosphere to absorb all the C02 and methane that would out of the agriculture” unquote.
+That many acres producing pork, lamb. beef and chicken is completely unsustainable, If you assume the world population will grow to 9 billion people by 2050, there isn’t enough land, water and capacity for the earth’s atmosphere to absorb all the C02 and methane that would come out of the agriculture” unquote.

 Look at this: According to Institution of Mechanical Engineers (IME)